3 Reasons I Am A Covocational Pastor

 Second, having employment in my community helps immensely in building relational bridges for gospel proclamation.
 The work environment naturally provides ample opportunity to be a disciple of Christ “in the midst of everyday stuff” (to use Jeff Vanderstelt’s language).
-My coworkers and I have good days at work, bad days, busy days, crisis moments, sad moments, joyous times and the list goes on.
-Seeing all this in light of God’s goodness and provision to provide incredible moments of demonstrating the love of Jesus, giving grace in bad days, resting in Christ in the midst of a busy season, pointing coworkers to hope found in Christ when tragedy hits.
-While all of this opportunity is being provided, I have also had to find the critical balance of depending on the Spirit’s guidance on when to speak and share of Christ’s goodness during the work day.
+My coworkers and I have good days, bad days, busy days, crisis moments, sad moments, joyous times and the list goes on.
+God uses the ups and downs of a work week to put his people on display for his glory.
+Paul tells us in 2 Corinthians 4:7 “But we have a treasure in jars of clay, to show the surpassing power belongs to God and not to us.”
+Every workday is a chance to allow the surpassing power of God to be displayed as we seek to know Him and make Him known.

-Although the conversation did not end in a miraculous moment of repentance and belief, I walked away with an overwhelming peace that Jesus placed me in this job for this moment.
+The marketplace is filled with little teaching moments like this one.
+Although that particular conversation did not end in a miraculous moment of repentance and belief, I walked away with an overwhelming peace that Jesus placed me in this job for moments like this.
 Christ enables me to work in my office in order that I can slowly but faithfully point my colleagues to King Jesus.

-Church planters, consider that Jesus might be calling you to a different way – to get a job for the sake of the kingdom.
+Church planters, pastors and friends, consider this: Jesus might be calling you to a different way – to get a job for the sake of the Kingdom.

-Corey Ickes is a Regular Contributor to Vermont Church Planting’s Blog and serves as Discipleship Pastor of Rivertown Church in Brattleboro, VT.
-He works bi-vocationally in health services.
-He is married to Ashlee and has a son named Wyatt.
+Corey Ickes is a Regular Contributor to The Vermont Church Planting Blog and serves as Missional Community Pastor of Rivertown Church in Brattleboro, VT.
+He works full time in health services.
+Corey is husband to Ashlee and dad to Wyatt, Shepherd and Elliott.